-The process of the review of the detention is initiated by the authority at whose request the foreigner was detained, i.e., SMS, SBGS, SSU.
+The review of detention is initiated by the authority at whose request the foreigner was detained, i.e., the SMS, SBGS, SSU.
 The relevant authority shall file an administrative claim for the extension of the detention period no later than five days before its expiry every six months.
 The claim shall specify the actions or measures taken by the authority to identify a foreigner, to enforce a decision on forced expulsion or readmission, or to consider an application for recognition as a refugee or a person in need of complementary protection in Ukraine.
 The conditions under which it is impossible to identify a foreigner and ensure their forced expulsion or readmission are:

-• failure to receive information from the country of the foreigner’s citizenship or documents required for identification.
+- failure to receive information from the country of the foreigner’s citizenship or documents required for identification.

 In the Communication from Ukraine concerning the group of cases of Kebe and Others v.
 Ukraine to the Council of Europe, Ukraine provided the following statistics on the number of people detained in the MCC and the length of their detention after the full-scale invasion: